ianwalter/base-error/README.md

 import BaseError from '@ianwalter/base-error'

 // Extend BaseError to create your custom error and optionally pass additional
-// data to be included in the error message/object. class SomeError extends BaseError {
+// data to be included in the error message. class SomeError extends BaseError {
   constructor (details) {
     super('Something happened', details)